 After my first bicycle trip to Gettysburg, I was hooked on the value of outdoor, experiential learning.
 And yet it took a few years to work out the kinks in my self-directed, solo tours.
 Early on, I was frustrated by the one-way roads, incomplete or inaccurate maps, and not knowing how best to avoid town traffic.
 Through trial-and-error, I learned what equipment to pack, what clothes to wear, and where to find convenient access to water, portable toilets, and shade for picnics.
 It was also challenging to know how best to sequence my visitation of which monuments and within what general timeframe.

 There are many books published on the Battle of Gettysburg, but there was nothing for history lovers who want a full-body experience of bicycle touring.
 I wrote this book because I could not find a Gettysburg guidebook that met the needs of a bicycling historian.
 This is that book.

-Sue Thibodeau, Bicycling Gettysburg National Military Park: The Cyclist’s Civil War Travel Guide (Victor, New York: Civil War Cycling, 2019), 23.
+Sue Thibodeau, Bicycling Gettysburg National Military Park: The Cyclist’s Civil War Travel Guide (paid link) (Victor, New York: Civil War Cycling, 2019), 23.